Homeless Alliance, Salvation Army Will Have Shelters Open As Temps Drops - NewsBreak

 WASHINGTON (AP) — Senators faced off in emotional, raw debate Wednesday on voting legislation that Democrats and civil rights leaders say is vital for protecting democracy but that’s almost certain to be defeated without a filibuster rules change.
 It’s a stunning setback for President Joe Biden and his...

 DALLAS (AP) — Some flights to and from the U.S. were canceled on Wednesday even after AT&T and Verizon scaled back the rollout of high-speed wireless service that could interfere with aircraft technology that measures altitude.
-Carriers that rely heavily on the wide-body Boeing 777 canceled flights or switched...
+International carriers that rely heavily on the wide-body Boeing 777, and other Boeing...

 Washington — The Supreme Court on Wednesday grappled with a bid by Republican Senator Ted Cruz of Texas to dismantle a provision of federal campaign finance law that caps the amount of money a candidate can be repaid for personal loans made to their campaign.
 The restriction at issue...